Wered6/UE5-StyleGuide/README.md

 <a name="bp-graph-cast-error-handling"></a>
 <a name="4.4.6"></a>

-### 4.4.6 Graphs Should Handle Casting Errors Where Appropriate
+### 4.4.6 Graphs should handle casting errors where appropriate

 If a function or event assumes that a cast always succeeds, it should appropriately report a failure in logic if the cast fails.
 This lets others know why something 'supposed to work' doesn't.
 A function should also attempt a graceful recover after a failed cast if it's known that